mollyic/MRI_qa/README.md

 # Downloads
 ### [Python installation](mriqa/docs/python.md)
-Python 3.x is required to run the script successfully, details on how to install python can be found in the link above.
+Python 3.x is required to run the script successfully, details on how to install python can be found in the hyperlinked title.

 ### Github download